Stability Boundaries and Motor Performance in Delayed Robot-Mediated Dyadic Interactions: Stability for empirical dyadic robots

-H-MAN is a planar robot developed for upper-limb rehabilitation [13].
+H-MAN is a planar robot developed for upper-limb rehabilitation \cite{CampoloMasia2014}.
 Two H-MANs (H-MAN\textsubscript{1} and H-MAN\textsubscript{2}) served as mediators in the experiments on dyadic interactions.
-Based on Equations \ref{eq:delta_begin}–\ref{eq:delta_end}, the study of the correlation between stiffness and delay depends on the dynamic parameters of the mediated robots, namely mass and damping.
+Based on \eqref{eq:delta_begin}–\eqref{eq:delta_end}, the study of the correlation between stiffness and delay depends on the dynamic parameters of the mediated robots, namely mass and damping.
 System identification is therefore required to obtain the estimates of the dynamic parameters before conducting the experiments.
 Since the H-MAN is a linear two-DOF robot operating along the $\operatorname{x}$ and $\operatorname{y}$ axes, its dynamic model is assumed by identifying each axis independently.
+Using Fourier excitation \cite{SweversVanBrussel1997} and the weighted least squares estimation method \cite{WuYou2010}, we obtained the estimated inertia and damping along each axis for H-MAN\textsubscript{1} ($\mathrm{M_1^{\operatorname{x}}}$, $\mathrm{B_1^{\operatorname{x}}}$, $\mathrm{M_1^{\operatorname{y}}}$, $\mathrm{B_1^{\operatorname{y}}}$) and H-MAN\textsubscript{2} ($\mathrm{M_2^{\operatorname{x}}}$, $\mathrm{B_2^{\operatorname{x}}}$, $\mathrm{M_2^{\operatorname{y}}}$, $\mathrm{B_2^{\operatorname{y}}}$).
+Therefore, this 2-DOF linear dynamic parameters (for the $\operatorname{x}$ and $\operatorname{y}$ axes) of H-MAN\textsubscript{1} and H-MAN\textsubscript{2} can be estimated, with the resulting values listed in Table \ref{tab:notation}, and the regression of estimated parameters plotted in Fig.~\ref{fig:leastSquare}.
+The stability criteria for dyadic interactions mediated by a multi-DOF robotic system can be formulated as